 The "Links" importer is used to define the individual roadway links and/or parking facility links (including off-network link) to be established in MOVES when conducting an airport study.
 All links being modeled are required to have unique LinkIDs.
 The "Links" importer requires information on each link's length (in miles), traffic volume (units of vehicles per hour), average speed (miles per hour), and road grade (percent).
-When using the AEDT GUI to create Roadway Links and Parking Facility Links, AEDT will determine the link length based upon the distance of the link segments.
-The analyst is able to modify the link length to the appropriate distance to be modeled.

 The information below describes how to set up a Links input file for use with MOVES when conducting an airport study.
 The analyst should refer to the interagency coordination process to determine the appropriate number of links and the lengths of specific links that are to be used for the study.

 - Roadway Links.
-Create a unique LinkID for each roadway segment that is to be modeled in the airport study.
-When developing the roadway links input file the analyst creates a unique link (between 1 and 599,999) for each Roadway Link that would be set up within the airport study.
-If using the AEDT GUI to generate Roadway Links, AEDT will automatically assign the appropriate LinkID.
-The output associated with these roadway links are the total emissions that occur for the timeframe being modeled. - Parking Facility Links.
+Create a unique LinkID is for each roadway segment that is to be modeled in the airport study.
+When developing the roadway links input file the analyst creates a unique link for each roadway segment that would be set up within the airport study.
+The output associated with these roadway links are the total emissions that occur for the hour being modeled. - Parking Facility Links.
 Create a unique Link ID for each parking facility link that is to be modeled in the airport study.
-When creating Parking Facility Links in the AEDT GUI, AEDT will automatically assign the appropriate unique LinkID for all the Parking Facility Links.
 When an analyst models a parking facility for an airport analysis, they must specify speed, distance traveled, and an idle time.
 For multi-level parking facilities (i.e., parking garages), the analyst is to model these links for each level.
 This information serves as inputs for the links input file.
-When modeling a parking facility in MOVES for use with an airport study, the analyst must create three links for each parking facility.

-- 1. Parking Facility Movement Link The Parking Facility Movement link models the vehicle movement within the parking facility.
+When modeling a parking facility in MOVES for use with an airport study, the analyst must create three links for each parking facility. - 1.
+Parking Facility Movement Link The Parking Facility Movement link models the vehicle movement within the parking facility.
 The analyst enters distance traveled and the speed.
 These values are entered into the MOVES links input file as the "link length" (in miles) and the "average speed", respectively, when building the links input file for parking facilities.
 The "Urban Unrestricted Access" road type (Road Type 5) should also be selected when modeling this link.

-A unique LinkID between the range of 700001 and 799999 must be used for the Parking Facility Movement Link, If using the AEDT GUI to generate Parking Facility Links, AEDT will automatically assign the appropriate LinkID - 2.
-Parking Facility Idle Link A unique link is created utilizing an average speed of 0 miles-per-hour to obtain idle emissions for the parking facility.
-This link is only required if there is excess idling that needs to be accounted for when modeling the parking facility.
-Excess idling may occur in colder regions.
-Please rely to interagency coordination to determine if excess idling needs to be modeled for parking facilities.
-A unique LinkID between the range of 800001 and 899999 must be used for the Parking Facility Idle Link.
-If using the AEDT GUI to generate Parking Facility Links, AEDT will automatically assign the appropriate unique LinkID. - 3.
-Parking Facility Off-Network Link An off-network link for the purpose of calculating vehicle starts needs to be modeled.
+2. Parking Facility Idle Link - A unique link is created utilizing an average speed of 0 miles-per-hour to obtain idle emissions for the parking facility.

+3. Parking Facility Off-Network Link - An off-network link for the purpose of calculating vehicle starts needs to be modeled.
 When modeling a parking facility for an airport analysis the analyst must consider vehicle starts.
 Previously with MOBILE6.2, vehicle starts were built into the emissions rates.
 However, with MOVES vehicle starts are modeled as a separate emissions process.
 For modeling vehicle starts the analyst uses the "off-network" road type (Road Type 1).
 The analyst also needs to enter data into the "Off-Network" and "Operating Mode Distribution" data importers to correctly model vehicle starts by accounting for the appropriate soak time.
 Soak time is the amount of time the vehicle engine is off while parked and is used to differentiate a hot or cold start.
-A unique LinkID between the range of 600001 and 699999 must be used for the Parking Facility Off-Network Link.
-If using the AEDT GUI to generate Parking Facility Links, AEDT will automatically assign the appropriate unique LinkID.